metablaster/WindowsFirewallRuleset/SECURITY.md

 Privacy refers to the control that you have over your personal information and how that information is used.\
-Personal information is any information that can be used to determine your identity such as email, credit card or bank details, home address, birthdate etc.\
+Personal information is any information that can be used to determine your identity such as email, credit card or bank details, home address, birthdate, geographical location etc.\
 Personal information may also refer to hardware ID's, IP address, browsing habits etc. which if gained access to may uniquely identify your system.